 Their fee schedule can be challenging to grasp, so I’m going to do my best to break it into smaller bites for the purpose of my review.

 For starters, when you purchase crypto through the exchange, you’re going to pay the platform’s market price, + a 0.5% transaction fee.
-This is a flat charge, so long as the transaction is below $200.
+This is a flat fee, so long as the transaction is below $200.
 The vast majority of transaction fees when you buy Bitcoin and other currencies will be around 1.49%.
 However, if you’re using your credit card, Coinbase charges 3.99%.
 Meanwhile, ACH transfer is free.

 It’s easy to see that getting a straightforward answer about fees is a challenge for anyone.
 It’s even trickier with Coinbase, which makes it a sticking point for many who use the platform.
 If you want to learn more about the exchange’s fee structure, you can check it out here.

-While Coinbase fees are higher than other platforms, they don’t price gouge.
+While Coinbase fees and Coinbase pro have higher fees than other platforms, they don’t price gouge.
 You’re essentially paying for the simplicity of its platform.
 Plus, transactions with other Coinbase accounts are free, so there are some benefits.

 Why are fees so high?

 It’s no secret that Coinbase charges fees that are higher than the average in the industry.
 The question is, why do they do it?
 For starters, Coinbase is very convenient.
 New users will flock to the site due to its simplicity and ease of use.
-However, if that ceased to be the case, I’m sure we would see the platform lower its rates.
+However, if that ceased to be the case, I’m sure we would see the platform with lower fees.

 Additionally, those who use Coinbase find that the exchange is trustworthy, safe, and secure.
 Coinbase users will gladly pay the high fees to know their assets and information are protected.
 Users may not be aware of trust other options, or they may simply find them not worth their time, so they’re willing to pay the fees the platform charges.